 If it is crucial to you to vent or seal up in a matter of seconds, look for a jacket with long (longer than a foot or so), non-mesh-backed pit-zips with multiple zipper pulls.
 The absolute best vents start on the user's chest instead of inline along the underarm.
 Our highest rated jacket for ventilation is the Outdoor Research Skyward II with massive underarm vents that extend from the hem to the bicep.
 Among the insulated jackets, none have all the vent attributes we look for.
 The Patagonia Primo Down has long zips that open entirely without mesh, but they are hidden under the arm.
 The Macai has the same sort of vents as the Primo Down but they are backed with mesh.

 The shell-only jackets all vent reasonably well.
 The Arc'teryx Sabre, Flylow Lab Coat and Norrona Lofoten all have similar size and shape vents and highly breathable materials.
-The Spyder Leader has mid-length zips that are backed with mesh, while the remaining insulated jackets (Helly Hansen, Armada Carson) have nothing notable regarding ventilation.
+The Spyder Leader has mid-length zips that are backed with mesh, while the remaining insulated jackets (such as the Helly Hansen) have nothing notable regarding ventilation.

 Style is subjective.
 Our test team of dirtbag ski bums, former fashion students, and cosmopolitan mountain towners brought a whole range of experiences and opinions to the scores.
 Your opinion may vary further.
 In our ratings, we tried to evaluate each piece in context.
 Of course, we considered fit, colors, and versatility.
 What statement does this jacket make?
 Can a wearer pull it off in town and on the hill?
 Will it look out of place in the backcountry?
 Out of place on a snowboard, or on skis?
 We also considered branding, intended use, target demographic, and resort fashion trends over time.
 Nonetheless, you may choose to throw our assessments of style completely out the window.
 And we are fine with that.